-The works cited in this literature review provide a cross-section of existing documentation of the role of cost allocation methodology in public and human service transportation coordination, and the potential to use cost allocation to facilitate improvements in interagency coordination.
+The works cited in this literature review provide a cross-section of existing documentation of the role of cost allocation methodology in public and human service transportation coordination, Despite decades of governmental efforts to promote coordination, the lack of cost allocation tools is a barrier.

+and the potential to use cost allocation to facilitate improvements in inter-agency coordination.
 This review intends to document the persistence of the lack of cost allocation tools as a barrier, despite decades of governmental efforts to promote coordination and to demonstrate the potential for new technology to resolve longstanding issues in the application of cost allocation methodology.